Last Updated on January 10, 2022

-How Long Does it Take to Earn a Master’s Degree in Sports Psychology?
+How Long Does it Take to Earn a Master’s Degree in Sport Psychology?

 Depending on the institution, many programs also include preferred placement for internships or work on capstone projects with local professional sports teams.
 These opportunities can be a great way to leverage existing networks to pursue attractive positions that could potentially be a good fit for you, though these practical components.

-What are the Graduation Requirements for a Master’s Degree in Sports Psychology?
+What are the Graduation Requirements for a Master’s Degree in Sport Psychology?

-How Much Does a Master’s Degree in Sports Psychology Cost?
+How Much Does a Master’s Degree in Sport Psychology Cost?

-Tuition for a master’s degree in sports psychology varied widely between schools–with some 100% online and others on prestigious campuses–and programs can range from $18,000 – $70,000+ for a two-year degree.
+Tuition for a master’s degree in sport psychology vary widely between schools–with some 100% online and others on prestigious campuses–and programs can range from $18,000 to $100,000+ for a two-year degree.
 For on-campus programs, additional expenses (housing, etc.) will also need to be accounted for.
-Many universities do offer financial aid for qualifying students, and it is always worth asking if any assistance might be possible.
+Many universities offer financial aid for qualifying students, so it is always worth asking if any assistance might be possible.

-Advantages to Studying your Masters in Sports Psychology Degree on Campus
+Advantages to Studying your Master’s in Sport Psychology Degree on Campus

 Many of the advantages for studying your master’s degree on campus relate to the networking and in-person connections that many universities provide through their sports programs, internships, and mentorship with nearby professional and minor league teams.
 While there are other ways to find these opportunities, the ease of which many programs plug in to them at some universities is certainly a selling point.
 The chance to collaborate in-person with other like-minded individuals who share your passion for the sports industry is also an incentive for studying on campus.

-Despite the above advantages, there is no question that earning your Master’s in Sport Psychology degree through an online program also has a great deal of upside.
+Despite the above advantages to studying on campus, there is no question that earning your Master’s in Sport Psychology degree through an online program also has a great deal of upside.